trachwo/masters-of-shithead/README.md

 ## Windows

-- ♢, ♡ ,↻, and ↺ are not displayed in the console.
+- The windows command-line shell default font ('Consolas') is not able to display ♢, ♡ ,↻, and ↺.
+  To fix that, right-click on its title bar, select 'Defaults' and switch to the 'Font' tab.
+  Now change the font to one that can display these symbols (e.g. 'NSimSun") and click 'OK'.
+  You have to do this as admin to make these changes permanent.
 - Text quality of game messages is poor and ↺ is barely recognizable.
 - The 'EXIT GAME' button doesn't work (just close the window).